 The best planting soil for Hydrangea arborescens

 When planting Hydrangea arborescens, you should begin by ensuring the soil in the area is somewhat nutrient-rich.
-Hydrangeas can of course be fertilized to make up for poor soil, but they should be planted in fertile soil if possible.
+Hydrangeas can, of course, be fertilized to make up for poor soil, but they should be planted in fertile soil if possible.

 Along with properly nutrient-rich soil, you also need to ensure the place you choose to plant and grow your hydrangea arborescens is an area that has proper drainage.
 If there is no proper drainage in the soil, the roots of your hydrangea could rot and destroy the entire plant.
 Also, check that water will be available for the plant.
 Hydrangeas love water and cannot survive without it.
 There is a fine line you must follow with hydrangeas, but once found, these plants will thrive and grow.